DataExplorerUser/autoscroll/readme.md

-Automatically scrolling logger window that meets the following requirements.
+Automatically scrolling logger window for Dear PyGui that meets the following requirements.

 - Regularly update
 - Scrollable